Representation Entanglement for Generation: Training Diffusion Transformers Is Much Easier Than You Think: Method

-In general, REG demonstrates three key advantages over existing approaches: \textbf{(1) Full utilization of discriminative information.} REG directly integrates discriminative information as part of the input during training, enabling both autonomous generation and consistent application of semantic guidance during inference.
-This addresses a critical limitation of REPA, which relies on the external alignment mechanism that is absent during denoising inference. \textbf{(2) Minimal computational overhead.} This design introduces only a single global class token, providing efficient and effective discriminative guidance while incurring an almost negligible computational overhead of less than $0.5\%$ FLOPs and latency at 256$\times$256 resolution (see Tab.~\ref{tab:flops}). \textbf{(3) Enhanced performance across metrics.} REG improves superior performance in generation fidelity, accelerating training convergence, and discriminative semantic learning.
+In general, REG demonstrates three key advantages over existing approaches: \textbf{(1) Improved utilization of discriminative information.} REG directly integrates discriminative information as part of the input during training, enabling both autonomous generation and consistent application of semantic guidance during inference.
+This design aims to address a limitation of REPA, which cannot autonomously generate discriminative representations to guide generation in inference.
+Because it relies on an external alignment mechanism during training to utilize discriminative features, rather than incorporating them as input and applying the corresponding denoising task. \textbf{(2) Minimal computational overhead.} This design introduces only a single global class token, providing efficient and effective discriminative guidance while incurring an almost negligible computational overhead of less than $0.5\%$ FLOPs and latency at 256$\times$256 resolution (see Tab.~\ref{tab:flops}). \textbf{(3) Enhanced performance across metrics.} REG improves superior performance in generation fidelity, accelerating training convergence, and discriminative semantic learning.
 As shown in Fig.~\ref{fig:angle_resolver}(e), REG achieves up to 23$\times$ and 63$\times$ faster FID convergence than REPA and SiT, significantly reducing training time.
 Fig.~\ref{fig:cknna-repa} further shows consistently higher CKNNA scores across training steps, network layers, and timesteps.